intel-iot-devkit/how-to-code-samples/doorbell/python/README.md

 ### Intel® IoT Gateway setup

-You can run this example using an Intel® IoT Gateway connected to an Arduino\*/Genuino\* 101.
+You can run this example using an Intel® IoT Gateway connected to an Arduino 101\*(branded Genuino 101\* outside the U.S.).

 Make sure your Intel® IoT Gateway is setup, by following the directions on the web site here: